|

-NEXT FMA MEETING FMA May Quarterly Meeting and Annual General Meeting, Thursday 18 May 2017 at the FMA National Conference in Newcastle. |
+FMA May Quarterly Meeting and Annual General Meeting, Thursday 18 May 2017 at the FMA National Conference in Newcastle.

-FMA Excellence Awards Now OPEN! |
+FMA Excellence Awards Now OPEN!

 The FMA Excellence Awards are now officially OPEN!
 The Excellence Awards were established to publicly recognize the outstanding contribution of FMA organisations and individuals towards promoting wise land use planning, reducing flood impacts, managing flood incidents or restoring communities after a flood event.

-part of the calendar year, and provide the opportunity to showcase the exceptional work that you are doing in making our communities safer.
+The Awards are a very important part of the calendar year, and provide the opportunity to showcase the exceptional work that you are doing in making our communities safer.

-The Awards consist of two categories; - FMA-NRMA Insurance Flood Risk Management Project of the Year (PROJECT CATEGORY)
+• FMA-NRMA Insurance Flood Risk Management Project of the Year (PROJECT CATEGORY)

 This year, the Project category’s entry requirements have been expanded to include nominations from all levels of FMA Membership.